Kurense/kurense.com/about/careers.md

 # Teamwork

-Bringing successful products to market today takes teamwork every step of the way &mdash; from design and development to marketing and sales.
+Bringing successful products to market today takes teamwork every step of the way—from design and development to marketing and sales.
 Our continued leadership and innovation is fueled by only the best and brightest.

 ## Culture

 Kurensē fosters a culture of innovation, teamwork, and commitment that supports our entrepreneurial spirit.
 Our associates enjoy an environment where results are rewarded and customer focus is valued.

 ## Development and Recognition